nexsol-technologies/spring-cloud-gateway-plugins/spring-cloud-gateway-samples/README.md

 launch auth-server: this will start an esay config of oauth2 authorization server. to log-in, use these two user:password : `user:user` with role 'USER'  or `admin:admin` with role 'ADMIN'

+### eureka
+launch Eureka service discovery to test SCGateway Openapi discovery with service-a.

+you need to run the gateway and service-a with the profile "eureka"

 ### service-a
 launch service-a: this will start a simple app with a controller.